guyk1971/ray/my_scripts/rl_flows/README.md

 # rl_flows
 the files in this folder are scripts that implement various rl flows:
+(should be equivalent to the `train` folder in a project structure)
 1. training agent on either env or buffer (batch) reading yaml config file
 1. rollout agent on env and saving buffer
 1. evaluating an agent on a provided buffer (the output is csv with predictions)